mediaire/submodule-tags-extension-gitlab/README.md

 - Gitlab API pagingation (currently only works if the checked out commit is in the latest 100 commits)
 - If possible, find the associated branch name as well
-- diff views
+- Properly wait for elements to be rendered (hook Vue?)
-- change firefox addon ID to `gitlab-submodule-tags@mediaire.de`
+- change firefox addon ID to `gitlab-submodule-tags@mediaire.de` (delete and re-add the addon, ID cannot be changed)

 [mozilla_first_extension]: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#trying_it_out